dr-jts/postgis-patterns/query/query-distance.md

       );
 ```

-## Find random point records which are at least distance D apart
+## Find random set of Point rows which are at least distance D apart

-* Randomize input records
+* Randomize row order
+* Loop over rows
-* Loop over all records, building a MultiPoint of the result, and adding new records only if they have distance > D
+  * build a MultiPoint union of the result
+  * add result records if they have distance > D to current result MultiPoint
+  * terminate when N records have been found

+This is fairly reasonable in performance.
+For a 2M point table finding 100 different points takes ~ 6 secs.

 ```sql
 WITH RECURSIVE rand AS (